In the first tax season since the pandemic payments stopped coming, the theme for 2022 must be that bigger tax refunds are always better, right?

-To understand why a large tax refund is bad, you need to know that when you get a tax refund, the government is returning some of the money it withheld from your paycheck throughout the year.
-That’s right — the federal government took too much money from you all year long, and when it sends you a refund, it’s just giving it back.
+When you get a tax refund, the government is returning some of the money that your employer withheld from your paycheck on your behalf throughout the year.
+That’s right — the federal government collected too much money from you all year long, and when it sends you a refund, it’s just giving back the difference.
 It’s not giving you extra money.
-The IRS paid over $452 billion in refunds for fiscal year 2019.
-That’s a lot of taxpayer money it’s been holding onto.

-In effect, American taxpayers gave the government an interest-free loan of over $452 billion.
+In effect, the American taxpayer gave the government an interest-free loan of nearly three-quarters of a trillion dollars.
 If you’d rather not loan the government your money for free, you can get a smaller refund by having less money withheld from your paycheck.

-If you have less money withheld, you’ll get more money in each paycheck.
-You can save or invest this money so that it earns you even more money.
-And if you like to spend your tax refund on something special, you would be better off saving that money in an interest-bearing account and taking it out at tax time to splurge.
+If you have less money withheld, you’ll keep more money in each paycheck.
+You can then save or invest this money so that it earns you even more money.
+If you don’t think it matters because you like to splurge your tax refund every year anyway, you would be better off saving that money in an interest-bearing account and taking it out at tax time to indulge yourself.

-The average tax refund in 2020, for tax year 2019, was over $2,500, according to the IRS.
-That means the average taxpayer who gets paid twice a month could take home over $100 more in each paycheck if they had the government withhold the correct amount from their pay.
+As of late February, the average refund so far for tax year 2021 is $3,536 — that’s $700 more than last year’s average refund, according to CNBC.
+That means the average taxpayer who gets paid twice a month could have taken home over $147 more in every paycheck if their employer had withheld the correct amount of money to deliver to the IRS.

-If your tax refund is too high, you can change the amount of money withheld from your paycheck, which will control the size of your refund.
+If your tax refund is too high, you can decrease your tax withholdings to reduce the size of your refund.
 The less money you have withheld, the more money you’ll get in each check, and the smaller your tax refund will be.
-Use the withholding calculator on the IRS website to help determine the right amount.
-You’ll need recent pay stubs for yourself and your spouse, if you are married, records of other income you receive and your most recent tax return.

 How Do I Adjust My Withholding?

-You should also consider filling out the new W-4 if you have a change in your situation, like getting married, having a baby, a change in your spouse’s working status or getting a second job.
-And if you find you’re still getting a larger refund than you’d like or you end up having to pay the IRS at filing time, adjust your withholding again.
+You should also consider using the tool if you have a change in your life circumstances, like getting married, having a baby, experiencing a change in your spouse’s working status or getting a second job.
+And if you find you’re still getting a larger refund than you’d like or you end up having to pay the IRS at filing time, adjust your withholdings again.

 So, what can you do with the extra money you get in each paycheck?
 The same thing many people do with their tax refunds, like pay off debt, or save or invest it.
-You could even take that annual vacation if you want.
-The difference is, you can do it sooner because you don’t have to wait for the IRS to process your return and send your refund.
-And you’ll probably have a little extra money from the interest you earned.
+You could even take that big vacation if you want.
+The difference is, you can do it sooner because you don’t have to wait for the IRS to process your return and send your refund — and you’ll hopefully have a little extra money from the interest you earned.

 More From GOBankingRates